What is working capital?

 Risk Management

 Adequate working capital acts as a buffer against financial uncertainty and operational risks.
-It provides the flexibility to navigate through market fluctuations, unexpected expenses, and downturns in business.
+It provides the flexibility to navigate market fluctuations, unexpected expenses, and business downturns.

 Example of Working Capital as a Risk Management Tool